sustainable cities through

 55% EU greenhouse gas

 reduction target for 2030

 Conventional agriculture requires unsustainable amounts of fossil fuels and other non-renewable resources.
 It causes pollution, soil erosion, desertification and loss of habitats.

-Rotating Vertical Farms
+Participatory Vertical Farms

 in the Heart of Urban Communities.

 50% less energy

 We grow food within walking distance of where it will be consumed.
 This means no diesel-fuelled transport networks creating air pollution and traffic.
 It also reduces packaging and the waste it eventually becomes.